List of Black Cat characters: Mason Ordrosso

 Mason Ordrosso (メイソン＝オルドロッソ, Meison Orudorosso), known as Number XII, is the eldest member of the Numbers.
 He is the wisest and most experienced of the group, and the lone survivor of the war against the Tao-users 25 years ago.
 Sephiria states that he has been a Chronos Number longer than most of the members including herself have been alive.
 He only briefly appears during the final attack on the Apostles, going to investigate another of their hideouts with Belze.
 His weapon is Á Bao A Qu (ア・バオア・クー, A Baoa Kū).
-In the anime, Mason replaces Creed as the main antagonist in the final story arc.
+In the anime, Mason replaces Creed as the main antagonist alongside the Doctor in the final story arc.
 He is featured as the leader of the Zero Numbers, who defect from Chronos and destroy it after planning since the end of the war.
 Mason's Orichalcum weapon is a golden suit of armor that covers every inch of his body except his face, and also includes two large swords.